anvikav/Anvika_BlueStampPortfolio/index.md

 # Jacket Integration

-  Before beginning the process of attaching the two systems to the jacket, I made a circuit diagram on Tinkercab for the object detection system on the jacket and quickly breadboarded it:
+  Before beginning the process of attaching the two systems to the jacket, I made a circuit diagram on Tinkercad for the object detection system and breadboarded it:

 <p align="center">
 <img src="s2.png" alt="Schematic2" width="450"/>